Leave a Message

 Edson Miranda

-If you live in Harvest or Pecan Square, the wait is almost over.
-Tom Thumb officially broke ground on January 28, 2025, on its new 63,000-square-foot grocery store at Harvest Town Center - and it's set to open in Spring 2026.
+If you live in Harvest or Pecan Square, the wait is over.
+Tom Thumb officially broke ground on January 28, 2025, on its new 63,000-square-foot grocery store at Harvest Town Center — and it opened March 6, 2026.

 What You're Getting

 This won't be a scaled-down neighborhood market.
-Tom Thumb is bringing a full-service grocery experience with everything you'd expect from a flagship location:
+Tom Thumb brings a full-service grocery experience with everything you'd expect from a flagship location:

 Fresh Departments: